-Keep an eye out for these lucrative fish, bugs and shells in Animal Crossin
+Animal Crossing: New Horizons — These are the fish, sea creatures, bugs, and shells that give you the most Bells

 |160 Bells

-Most valuable shells
+Most valuable shells in Animal Crossing: New Horizons

 There aren't that many kinds of shells in Animal Crossing: New Horizons.
 As such, I've included all 12 of them from most to least expensive.
-If you'd rather see this list in alphabetical order, click here
+Don't worry, we also sorted it all out in alphabetical order for you too.

 |Shells